 I realized a while ago that I hadn’t updated my list of 100 goals in a long time.
 Some people even pointed out in the comment section one or two, that seeing a space shuttle launch is not even possible to accomplish.

 So, I went back through and looked at my 100 goals and revamped some of them from your bucket list.
 I even deleted some of the goals to complete before I die.
 And, although it is 100 goals, I actually only have 90 or so listed on there.
 Is that okay too?

 Is it okay to delete some of the goals on your bucket list that you have listed on your bucket list?
 I’m a little torn by this.
 It is definitely okay to delete some of your goals listed if they are not goals anymore.

-I wrote my list of 100 goals almost a year or more ago.
+I wrote my list of 100 goals almost five years or more ago.
 Some of the goals on your bucket list have actually changed.
 But, if you are going to change your goals, you have to make sure that you are doing it for the right reason.

 Are you deleting them because you don’t think that they are really obtainable?
 Did you stretch too far with them?
 Is it something that you really want to do still?
 Maybe then you actually shouldn’t let those 100 goals go.
 You should re-look at what it will actually take to accomplish that goal and devise a strategy on how to accomplish them.